PhilipVis/Verummeum/content/blog/how-verummeum-is-build.md

 tags = ["Verummeum", "Hugo", "guide"] categories = ["guide"] banner = "/img/blog/2018/hugo/hugo_logo_thumbnail.jpg"
+description= "Find out how Verummeum is built and why we choose to built it with Hugo, the static site generator."
 +++

 Before I started building Verummeum I compared a number of different frameworks and content management systems.